Tonks89/Tonks89.github.io/_posts/articles/2017-04-10-The_age_of_the_machine_man.md

 <figure class="half">
 	<img src="../../images/posts/The_age_of_the_machine_man/osseointegrated0.jpg" alt="image">
 	<img src="../../images/posts/The_age_of_the_machine_man/osseointegrated02.jpg" alt="image">
 	<figcaption> (Left) Magnus Niska performing everyday tasks thanks to the bionic arm.
-(Right) Note that although the electrodes remain within the body, the bionic arm can be detached from the body at anytime. </figcaption>
+(Right) Note that although the electrodes remain within the body, the bionic arm can be detached from the body at anytime (Photos courtesy of Chalmers University of Technology). </figcaption>
 </figure>